-In over 100 countries last year, 85 million people benefited from the work of Catholic Relief Services.
+In 110 countries last year, more than 136 million people benefited from the work of Catholic Relief Services.
 Your support helped us care for refugees fleeing violence in Syria and Iraq.
-You helped us provide shelter for thousands in the Philippines, so when monsoons returned, their homes withstood the onslaught.
+You helped us provide shelter for thousands in the Philippines, so when another typhoon struck, their homes withstood the onslaught.
 Your support helps Catholic Relief Services’ work with farmers in regions enduring the double hit of El Nino weather patterns and climate change.

 And as always, your support ensures that when emergencies hit, the Church is among the first to arrive and the last to leave, helping afflicted regions in their most desperate hour, remaining with them through the darkest night.

 Most Catholic Churches in the United States will hold the Catholic Relief Services Collection the weekend of March 30-31.
 In keeping with the theme, Help Jesus in Disguise, the money collected will support vital Catholic programs that promote the sacredness of human life and the dignity of all.